yaw-computer-graphics-course/yaw-cs-341-epfl/Final_Project/final-report/final.md

 #### Implementation

 To achieve a realistic flame effect in our scene, we used procedural generation techniques to create both the flame's mesh and texture.
-This approach allows for a dynamic visual representation that simulates the behavior of real flames.
+This approach allows for a dynamic visual representation that simulates the behavior of a real flame.

 __-> Mesh Generation and Noise Functions:__ <br>

 The flame mesh is generated using the `fire_build_mesh` function, which takes into account a height map, a base flame level, and a time parameter.
-The height map defines the shape of the flame, and the Perlin noise algorithm is used to introduce variability to the flame's appearance.
+The height map defines the shape of the flame, and the noise algorithm is used to introduce variability to the flame's appearance.

 To create the height map, we use the `create_height_map` method, which generates a 2D grid of float values based on a sine-cosine wave pattern.
 This pattern simulates elevation data that can be influenced by time-dependent offsets.
 The resulting height map is then used to construct a grid of vertices, where each vertex's height is influenced by multiple noise functions, including:

-- **Base flame height** from a Perlin noise generator
+- **Base flame height** from a Noise generator
 - **Turbulence** for chaotic movement
 - **Detail noise** for finer variations